BlancoLanda/LandasRLTracker/README.md

 1. If one team surrenders, and you leave BEFORE the winner announcement (i.e. forfeiting during a goal replay and leaving before the replay end).
 2. When a goal is scored in minute 00:00 and you leave before the winner announcement.

-That happens because RL throw wins & MMR data updates when a winner is announced.
+That happens because RL triggers win/lose & MMR data updates when a winner is announced.
 If you leave a match before that, there are high chances that it won't be logged.

-Normally, in these cases, stats won't be instantly updated just after the match, and they get updated in the next log update, normally  in the start of the next match.
-Also, there's a slight chance that they simply won't get updated, like that match never existed.
+Normally, in these cases, stats won't be instantly updated just after the match, and **they get updated in the next log update, normally in the start of the next match.** Also, there's a slight chance that they simply won't get updated, like that match never existed.
 That's why I recommend waiting for all matches to finish.
 I can't do anything about this, it's the way Rocket League logs the data.

 ## Is it legal and safe?